lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     - *"Please give ns in Table 1."* ... *"It would be also nice to see, how many participants had 1, 2 or 3 time points in the analysis."*

-        These have been added as requested.
+        These have been added as requested. {{Tony, not sure about how I feel adding signif to Table 1.
+My analysis isn't on changes in these measures, so there is not need to test if there is a difference.
+It's purely descriptive and I'd prefer not to generate p-values for the sake of generating p-values.
+Thoughts?
+I could always just do a baseline table...}}

     - *"How were the changes calculated (GEE?) in the basic characteristics of the PROMISE cohort section?"*